sahilmalhotra0510/io/coders/README.md

 Mark your calendar for this likely event on Saturday, April 20, 2024.
 We'll add more details as DemocracyLab sets times.
 <br>

+### Upcoming Hackathons at DevPost.com

+Many hackthons have money prizes.
+Would be great to have someone register us and spearhead our involvement.
+Check out [Devpost.com/hackathons](https://devpost.com/hackathons)

+For example, the [DLT Climate Hackathon](https://dlt-climate-hackathon.devpost.com/details/dates) focuses on integration with their carbon reporting tool - so we'd need someone interested in becoming an expert and sharing with us ways to extend the DLT tool.
+Perhaps we could intergrate with BuildingTransparency.org product [impact profiles](/io/template/).<br>

 <!--Grant Proposal, Review and Recommendation-->
 <!--